 About the Artist

-Back at home, she lived and worked for decades in Sarasota, Florida.
-Her reknown has quietly expanded and her works can now be seen in museums, universities, and private collections around the country.
-Along the way she has also been an active supporter of the arts, an art educator, the creator of an art foundation dedicated to developing young artists, and the winner of a major Public Art contract for her work in sculpture.
+Back at home, her renown quietly but steadily expanded.
+Her works can now be seen in museums, universities, and private collections around America.
+As she evolved into a master, she also became an active supporter of the arts, an art educator, the creator of an art foundation dedicated to developing young artists, and the recipient of a major public art commission for her work in sculpture.

 She currently works from a studio in Camarillo, California where, inspired by the racial justice movement resulting from the tumultuous events of 2020, she is creating an exhibition in homage to the activist Black artists and thinkers of the 60s.

 “I am inspired by your story, talents, and persistence...Thank you so much for your indelible presence in our world”

 John Spencer Bassett Professor of Art & Art History